-- Look for and evaluate sets of questions that help the reader integrate knowledge and ideas from the text through addressing language, key ideas and details, and craft and structure. - Look at the front matter of materials and read publisher directions and introduction to the design of teaching students how to navigate these textual components. - Look at materials directions for scope and sequence/curriculum mapping/etc. that highlights vertical articulation among grades (e.g., how are "key ideas" attended to in each grade?
+- Look for and evaluate sets of questions that help the reader integrate knowledge and ideas from the text through addressing language, key ideas and details, and craft and structure. - Look at the front matter of materials and read publisher directions and introduction to the design of teaching students how to navigate these textual components. - Look at materials' directions for scope and sequence/curriculum mapping/etc. that highlights vertical articulation among grades (e.g., how are "key ideas" attended to in each grade?
 Which elements of craft are highlighted in each grade?) - Look at unit organization for a coherent "through line" of tasks and questions that focus on this type of analysis. (e.g., some chapter/unit questions are organized in this manner, often aligned with Depth of Knowledge-DOK, etc.) - Look at assessment components, such as checks for proficiency (ongoing comprehension questions in Teacher Edition and sets of questions throughout student work).

-- Are students given opportunities to analyze literary texts and the author's word choices and purpose? - Are students given opportunities to identify key ideas and details in literary texts? - Are students given opportunities to analyze craft and structure in literary texts? - Are the tasks associated with language, key ideas, details, craft, and structure logically sequenced and appropriate in their increasing complexity? - Over the course of a whole year's set of instructional materials, are identified elements moved from being directly taught to embedded in student work at the end of the year?
+- Are students given opportunities to analyze literary texts and the author's word choice and purpose? - Are students given opportunities to identify key ideas and details in literary texts? - Are students given opportunities to analyze craft and structure in literary texts? - Are the tasks associated with language, key ideas, details, craft, and structure logically sequenced and appropriate in their increasing complexity? - How does the teacher know from student work (questions and tasks) if students understand the definitions and concepts of the components identified in each unit? (e.g., compare and contrast point of view; determine the meaning of words) - If these questions are answered correctly and tasks are completed well, do they support students' grasp of the role each component plays in the text?

-- How does the teacher know from student work (questions and tasks) if students understand the definitions and concepts of the components identified in each unit? (e.g. compare and contrast point of view; determine the meaning of words identifying metaphors as well as understanding the purpose of metaphors; identifying the use of illustrations within a text). - If these questions are answered correctly and tasks are completed well, do the questions support students' grasp of the role each component plays in the text? - Discuss any evidence of progression of the skills within standards as they are laid out across the year's worth of instructional materials (and, if applicable, how the standard grows students' knowledge and skills across grades).
+- Share evidence of the indicator. - Discuss any evidence of progression of the skills within standards as they are laid out across the year's worth of instructional materials (and, if applicable, how the standard grows students' knowledge and skills across grades). - Discuss any questions that were not answered by this curriculum. - Look for and discuss whether the indicator was met fully, partially, or did not meet any scoring bullet in the scoring section.

-Criterion 2.1 Materials build knowledge through integrated reading, writing, speaking, listening, and language Indicator 2c Materials require students to analyze the integration of knowledge and ideas within individual texts as well as across multiple texts using coherently sequenced, high-quality text-specific and/or text-dependent questions and tasks.
-Scoring: 4 points 2 points 0 points
+Criterion 2.1 Materials build knowledge through reading, writing, speaking, listening, and language.
+Indicator 2c Materials require students to analyze the integration of knowledge and ideas within individual texts as well as across multiple texts using coherently sequenced, high-quality text-specific and/or text-dependent questions and tasks.